 Our youth are our future, but they are also at risk when it comes to crime and community safety.
 That’s why they are an important priority for Crime Prevention Ottawa.

-We support evidence-based research and programs for youth – from healthy relationships to gender-based violence, our Paint it Up! grafitti program, and community-based workshops.
-Our work to implement the Ottawa Street Violence and Gang Strategy is helping to deal with gang-involved youth and give their families the support they need through programs offered by our gang strategy partners.
+We support evidence-based research and programs for youth – from healthy relationships to gender-based violence, our Paint it Up! mural program, and community-based workshops.
+Our work to implement the Ottawa Street Violence and Gang Strategy is helping youth and giving their families the support they need through programs offered by our strategy partners.

 We also serve as a community broker, bringing together partners across the city to address crime and safety issues affecting our youth.